Enough. The Violence Ends Now.

 For decades, Amnesty International has researched, campaigned, educated, organized and lobbied to stand up for the rights of women and girls.

 In October 2012, Amnesty and V-Day collaborated to raise awareness about violence against women and girls at the XX Factor: Town Hall on Women’s Rights.
-V-DAY founder Eve Ensler delivered the keynote address at the XX Factor event, and spoke about Amnesty’s contribution to women’s rights: “It is organizations like Amnesty that are really keeping the human body of sense and heart and spirit and value alive.”
+V-DAY founder V (formerly Eve Ensler) delivered the keynote address at the XX Factor event, and spoke about Amnesty’s contribution to women’s rights: “It is organizations like Amnesty that are really keeping the human body of sense and heart and spirit and value alive.”